 Not New

-One of the longer-term projects I am working on at work is what I’ve tentatively been calling “Writing Our HSItory” as part of a somewhat-larger concept, our Pionaras/os.
+One of the longer-term projects I am working on is what I’ve tentatively been calling “Writing Our HSItory,” which Is part of a somewhat-larger concept, our Pioneras/os.
 As I noted in my introductory article:

 Starting more than a half-century ago, Chicana/o students, staff, and faculty at UC Davis began to organize for Chicana/o Studies, into groups for self-help and advocacy work, and to hold the university accountable for improving the educational opportunities available to the state’s marginalized communities.
 This project begins to tell those stories.
 From a symposium organized by the United Mexican American Students (UMAS) in 1968, the adoption of the MEChA model–the first in the nation, to helping defeat the anti-farmworker bill, Proposition 22 in 1972, UC Davis has been a leader, a Pionero.
 It is imperative that we document that story, share it with the campus community, and use it to motivate further change.

-And, as has happened throughout my training as a historian, I have uncovered evidence of ideas articulated long ago that are are again in the contemporary conversation.
-Three of the more remarkable examples of this phenomenon can be found in the Chicanx rights movement, for the purposes of my research that existed in the late 1960s.
+And, as has happened throughout my training as a historian, I have uncovered evidence of ideas articulated long ago that are again in the contemporary conversation.
+Three of the more remarkable examples of this phenomenon can be found in the Chicanx rights movement from the late 1960s.

 The first is the idea of an asset based view of students, rather than a deficit based view.
 That is, students who institutions of higher education label as deficient in their preparation or in possessing the skills necessary for acquiring a post-secondary degree are actually neither but rather have talents and potential that society fails–because the failure goes far beyond just universities–to develop.
 In 1966, the National Education Association of the United States published a report, “The Invisible Minority: Report of the NEA-Tucson Survey on the Teaching of Spanish to the Spanish Speaking.”
 The report is based on the observation that teachers in Tucson, Arizona “have chosen to recognize the Spanish-speaking ability of Mexican-American students as a distinct asset and to build on it rather than to root it out” (vi).
 In 1980, Pedro Castaneda, a member of the UC Davis Education department, told a Chicano symposium that “Differences in culture and language must be recognized as resources instead of deficits.”